Are Language Models Sensitive to Morally Irrelevant Distractors?: Related Work

 \subsection{Benchmarking the Morality of LLMs}

-A growing number of benchmarks have been proposed in recent years to evaluate the moral judgements of LLMs.
-Drawing from diverse moral frameworks, these benchmarks typically operate by prompting LLMs with value statements, scenarios, or questionnaires to elicit moral preferences.
+In recent years, many benchmarks have been proposed to evaluate the moral judgements of LLMs.
+These benchmarks typically operate by prompting LLMs with value statements, scenarios, or questionnaires to elicit moral preferences.
 Some benchmarks draw from top-down, prescriptive moral theories like utilitarianism, deontology, and virtue ethics to curate scenarios that probe moral reasoning in LLMs from different normative perspectives \cite{hendrycks2021aligningai, takemoto2024moralmachine, marraffini2024greatestgood, chiu2025morebench}.
 Datasets like \lm{MoralChoice}, which draws from \citet{gert2004commonmorality}'s 10 rules of common morality, introduce further nuance into this landscape by evaluating the moral certainty of LLMs under low and high ambiguity scenarios \cite{scherrer2023moralbeliefs}.
 Other benchmarks draw from more bottom-up, descriptive moral frameworks like Moral Foundations Theory \cite{abdulhai2024moralfoundations, ji2025moralbench} or crowd-source moral judgements \cite{jiang2025delphi} to evaluate LLM alignment with more globally representative sets of moral values.
-In this vein, several datasets source everyday scenarios from social media forums like the r/AITA subreddit, in which users post and judge the behavior of others in real-world moral dilemmas \cite{hendrycks2021aligningai, sachdeva2025normativeevaluations}.
+In this vein, several datasets source everyday scenarios from social media forums like the \texttt{r/AITA} subreddit, in which users post and judge the behavior of others in real-world moral dilemmas \cite{hendrycks2021aligningai, sachdeva2025normativeevaluation}.